dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    deceiving.
 A painted sun may glisten, but it cannot warm.
 For hypocrisy to personate virtue successfully it must know and feel what virtue is, and as it cannot long do this it cannot long deceive.
-When an orator foaming for war breathes forth in another sentence a plaintive piety of words, he may as well write HYPOCRISY on his front.
+When an orator foaming for war breathes forth in another sentence a *plaintive piety of words*, he may as well write HYPOCRISY on his front.

    The late attempt of the Federal leaders in Congress (for they acted